mui/mui-x/docs/src/pages/components/data-grid/sorting/sorting.md

 >
 > To use multi-sorting, you need to upgrade to the [Pro plan](https://mui.com/store/items/material-ui-pro/)

-The demo below let you sort the rows according to several criteria at the same time.
+The demo below lets you sort the rows according to several criteria at the same time.

 Hold down the <kbd class="key">CTRL</kbd> or <kbd class="key">Shift</kbd> (use <kbd class="key">⌘ Command</kbd> on macOS) key while clicking the column header.